About the Council of Europe and the European Union

 In April 2014, the European Union (EU) and the Council of Europe (CoE) agreed in a Statement of Intent that targeted cooperation activities with the EU’s Eastern Partnership countries - would be implemented by the CoE under a ‘Programmatic Cooperation Framework’ (PCF) - renamed the Partnership for Good Governance (PGG) in June 2017.

 The budget is €36 million.
-The PGG is funded 90% by the European Union and 10% by the Council of Europe.
-It is implemented by the Council of Europe.
+The PGG is funded 85% by the European Union and 15% by the Council of Europe and is implemented by the Council of Europe.

 The PGG actions, both country-specific and regional, were designed in close consultation with national stakeholders, in the framework of the Council of Europe’s country-specific action plans and the European Union's country-specific annual action programmes, as well as association agreements where they have signed.